Specific heat and density anomaly in the Hubbard model: Results

 The thermodynamic quantity associated with $\left( \partial n_{\bm k} / \partial T \right)_{\mu}$ is its momentum space sum: the thermal expansion coefficient

 at constant $\mu$.
 Figure~\ref{fig:alpha_mu_T1} a) shows, for different lattice fillings and interaction strengths at a temperature $T = 1$, a trivial crossing at $\alpha_{\mu} = 0$ and $n = 1$ due to particle-hole symmetry of the square lattice, since $n=1$ at $\mu=0$ for any temperature and interaction.
 For weak interactions (up to $U \approx 4$), we observe $\alpha_{\mu}>0$ below half-filling and $\alpha_{\mu}<0$ above it.
 This describes the regular response of the thermal expansion predicted by the non-interacting solution.
-Indeed, if $n<1$, raising the temperature increases the average occupation number at fixed chemical potential, while an increase in temperature tends to decrease the density when $n>1$.
+Indeed, if $n<1$, raising the temperature increases the average occupation number at fixed chemical potential, whereas increasing the temperature tends to decrease the density when $n>1$.
 As $U$ becomes larger (beyond $U \approx 6$), the thermal expansion takes on negative values just below the half-filling and positive ones just above it.
 This composes the signature of the anomaly: $\alpha_{\mu} < 0$ for $n < 1$ and $\alpha_{\mu} > 0$ for $n > 1$.
 The reported anomalous sign change persists up to the atomic limit, which can be solved analytically.

 Figure~\ref{fig:alpha_mu_T1} b) shows the density as a function of temperature at $|\mu| = 1$.
-The red curves portray the non-interacting case $U = 0$, where the particles' thermal response is regular.
+The red curves portray the non-interacting case $U = 0$, where the particle's thermal response is regular.
 The blue curves correspond to the intermediate coupling scenario $U = 6$ for which the anomaly is observed at low temperatures $T\lesssim 2$.
-This kind of effect has been widely studied for classical liquid systems with short-range interactions at competing distance scales, most notably water, including on Monte Carlo simulations of classical lattice models~\cite{de2005density,franzese2002theory, barbosa2011thermodynamic}.
-In the context of Fermi-Hubbard physics, the anomalous thermal response arises from the strongly correlated particles' motion near the Mott states \cite{vsimkovic_2020,bonvca_2003,khatami_2011,mikelsons_2009}.
+This kind of effect has been widely studied for classical liquid systems with short-range interactions at competing distance scales, most notably water, and on Monte Carlo simulations of classical lattice models~\cite{de2005density,franzese2002theory, barbosa2011thermodynamic}.
+In the context of Hubbard physics, the anomalous thermal response arises from the strongly correlated particles' motion near the Mott states \cite{vsimkovic_2020,bonvca_2003,khatami_2011,mikelsons_2009}.
 Recently, some of us proposed such an effect for a system of bosons~\cite{Rizzatti2019,rizzatti2020quantum}.
 Thus, these DQMC results for the Hubbard model demonstrate that it can also happen for Fermi statistics.

 The thermal expansion also influences thermoelectric effects, such as the generation of a particle current by a temperature gradient.
 Indeed, the last term of Equation~\ref{eq:c_n} corresponds to the Seebeck coefficient according to the Kelvin formula~\cite{shastry_2008,peterson_2010},